-Expected Outcome: Activities under this topic respond directly to the goal of the Mission ‘A Soil Deal for Europe' (Mission Soil) to set up 100 living labs and lighthouses to lead the transition to healthy soils by 2030.
-They support the specific objectives of the Mission Soil (see the Mission implementation plan).

-Activities should also contribute to meeting the European Green Deal ambitions and targets and more specifically those of the EU Biodiversity Strategy for 2030, the EU soil strategy for 2030 and the proposal for a Soil Monitoring and Resilience Directive, the Zero Pollution Action Plan, the Communication on Boosting Biotechnology and Biomanufacturing in the EU, as well as to Sustainable Development Goals 15 on Life on land and 3 on Good health and well-being.
+Expected Outcome: Activities under this topic respond directly to the goal of the Mission Soil to set up 100 living labs and lighthouses to lead the transition to healthy soils by 2030.
+They support the specific objectives of the Mission Soil ().
+Activities should also contribute to the Common Agricultural Policy and to meeting the European Green Deal ambitions and targets and more specifically those of the EU Biodiversity Strategy for 2030, the EU Soil Strategy for 2030 and the proposal for a Soil Monitoring and Resilience Directive, the Zero Pollution Action Plan, the Communication on Boosting Biotechnology and Biomanufacturing in the EU, as well as to Sustainable Development Goals.

 Project results are expected to contribute to all the following expected outcomes:

-increased capacities for participatory, interdisciplinary and transdisciplinary R&I to co-create, and co-implement economically viable soil health solutions, including improved monitoring and standardized soil data at local and regional levels;
+enhanced capacities for participatory, interdisciplinary and transdisciplinary R&I to co-create and co-implement economically viable soil health solutions.

+improved soil health monitoring and increased availability of high quality, standardised soil data at local and regional level;

-increased availability of practice-oriented knowledge and tools for land managers and land users, leading to better adoption of effective soil health solutions in diverse contexts;
+increased availability of practice-oriented knowledge for land managers and land users, leading to better adoption of effective soil health solutions in diverse contexts;

-better understanding of processes driving soil health in the biogeographical regions where the living labs are implemented;

-policy makers are more aware of local needs regarding soil health including the economic sustainability of solutions and use this knowledge to design and implement more effective policies to enhance soil health.
+policy makers are more aware of local needs regarding soil health, including the factors that influence it, and can use this knowledge to design and implement more effective policies to enhance soil health, while considering the economic sustainability of solutions.

 Scope: The Mission Soil proposes the deployment of living labs as a novel approach to research and innovation in soil health.
 Living labs have the potential to facilitate a green transition by involving multiple actors in real-life sites within a local/regional setting to co-create soil health solutions and achieve large-scale impacts on soil health and soil governance.
 Projects funded under this topic should deploy a number of living labs to expand and complement the network of soil health living labs initiated in previous Mission Soil topics to gradually establish 100 living labs and lighthouses to lead the transition towards healthy soils by 2030.

 Soil health living labs are long-term collaborations between multiple actors to address common soil health challenges in real-life sites at local or regional level (10 to 20 sites in each living lab).
+Living labs can address soil health challenges in or across different land uses (agricultural, (peri-)urban, (post)-industrial, forest and (semi-)natural).
 Depending on the level at which each living lab operates and the specific context (e.g. land use covered, or soil health challenge addressed), applicants can exceptionally propose living labs with fewer sites.
-Living labs can address soil health challenges in or across different land uses (agricultural, (peri-)urban, (post)-industrial, forest and (semi-)natural).
-Individual sites can be farms, forest holdings, urban green areas, industrial areas, etc., where work is carried-out and monitored under real-life conditions.
-Sites that are exemplary in their performance in terms of soil health improvement and serve as places for demonstration of solutions, training and communication are lighthouses.
+Individual sites can be farms, forest holdings, urban green areas, industrial areas, etc. Sites that are exemplary in their performance in terms of soil health improvement and serve as places for demonstration of solutions, training and communication are lighthouses.
 Lighthouse sites can be part of a living lab or be situated outside a living lab.
-Projects funded under this topic are expected to kick-start participatory process or build on existing ones.
-While normally projects run for four years, the duration of the projects under this topic should accommodate longer timescales required to establish participatory processes and/or for soils processes to take place.
+Projects funded under this topic are expected to kick-start a participatory process or build on existing ones.
+If building on existing processes, the new proposed living labs should complement the existing network of Mission Soil Living Labs and deliver unique results.
+While on average, projects run for around four years, the duration of the projects under this topic should accommodate longer timescales required to establish participatory processes and/or for soil processes to take place.